Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Bead splitting processes and continuum random trees

-Intuitively, the best we can do in our Markovian framework to end up high is to use the switching probabilities of Example \ref{ex7} and always choose the bigger fragment.
+Intuitively, the \emph{Markovian} path $A$, whose leaf height $L_{0\Sigma}=\int_0^\infty|A_t|^\alpha \,dt$ in an associated $\alpha $-self-similar CRT is most likely to be highest is the one based on the switching probabilities of Example~\ref{ex7}, always choosing the bigger fragment.
 The homogeneous Poissonian structure for relative masses $(F_t,1-F_t)$ on the spine to the embedded leaf easily entails that this does not lead to the highest leaf a.s. \end{rem}